Devapandian/task-1/README.md

 Server push: HTTP/2 allows servers to push resources to clients before the client requests them, improving performance by reducing the number of requests needed to load a page.

 Stream prioritization: HTTP/2 allows for the prioritization of individual streams, enabling more important resources to be loaded first and improving the user experience.

+Write a blog about objects and its internal representation in Javascript

+In JavaScript, an object is a standalone entity, with properties and type.
+Compare it with a cup, for example.
+A cup is an object, with properties.
+A cup has a color, a design, weight, a material it is made of, etc. The same way, JavaScript objects can have properties, which define their characteristics.